Here are 10 of the best legal podcasts to educate, inform, and entertain.

 Lawyer 2 Lawyer’s staying power is a testament to its relevance and appeal.
 Starting back in 2005, it quickly became a popular and award-winning podcast for lawyers.
 J. Craig Williams and Robert Ambrogi, two lawyers, are the hosts.

 With their diverse attorney and media backgrounds, the two lawyers cover a wide range of current—and complex—legal topics.
 These include the scandal surrounding the Panama Papers, North Carolina’s controversial transgender “bathroom bill,” Apple’s fight with the FBI and the contaminated water crisis in Flint, Mich.

 3. Immigration Hour

 As the name suggests, this law podcast is in a serial format, which means the plot line continues from one episode to the next.
-However, the stories, hosted by investigative journalist Sarah Koenig, are real: non-fiction narratives of real-world stories that have made the headlines.
+The stories, however, are nonfiction narratives of actual events that made headlines.